-Operations at the land disposal facility must be conducted in compliance with the standards for radiation protection set out in part 20 of this chapter, except for releases of radioactivity in effluents from the land disposal facility, which must not result in an annual dose exceeding an equivalent of 0.25 milliSievert (25 millirems) to any member of the publicshall be governed by § 61.41 of this part.
+Operations at the land disposal facility must be conducted in compliance with the standards for radiation protection set out in part 20 of this chapter, except for releases of radioactivity in effluents from the land disposal facility, which shall be governed by § 61.41 of this part.
 Every reasonable effort shall be made to maintain radiation exposures as low as is reasonably achievable.